-Let’s apply this to your marketing strategy
+Let’s apply this to your marketing message

 Nobody ever said that it would be easy to build a team or market your message.
 In fact, we expect doctors to spend hours training and perfecting what they do because our life in their hand.
 Well, your marketing is a life line to your business.
 Remember: your marketing — and all communication — boils down to a few a core questions: What are you saying?
 Who are you saying it to?
 Why should they care? and How are they responding to the message?

 Ok, to be successful at marketing you will have to get gritty.
 And the first step is to recognize your role .

 When it comes to your marketing message — and all communication — you’re the storyteller and it’s the storyteller’s job to connect.